dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 **Layer:** If the pads are part of a **SMD** footprint, you can set it to **Top layer** or **Bottom layer**.
 For through hole components you should set it to **All**.

-**Net:** You don’t need to enter anything here because at present this footprint is not connected to anything in a circuit.
+**Net:** You don't need to enter anything here because at present this footprint is not connected to anything in a circuit.

 **Width and Height:** When the shape is set to Round, Width will equal Height.